Skip to content

 • Persistence

-• Tasks, their status, and queue configurations are persisted in a task database (libSQL) shared with other backend services.
+• Tasks and their schedules/config are persisted in a task database (PostgreSQL) shared with other backend services.

 • LifecycleState, AgencyMode, and PolicyRules live in their respective components but are read by Scheduler at decision time.